rahulsoni10/Game-Statistics-Web-Application/README.md

-# Real-Time Game Statistics Web Application
+# Game Statistics Web Application
 ![Screenshot 2024-10-15 131750](https://github.com/user-attachments/assets/d4842203-287e-46ef-92e3-c89fc3651ae5)

 ## Overview
-The **Real-Time Game Statistics Web Application** is a full-stack web app built with Next.js and Node.js that provides users with real-time data about video games using the RAWG API.
+The **Game Statistics Web Application** is a full-stack web app built with Next.js and Node.js that provides users with real-time data about video games using the RAWG API.
 This application is designed for gamers and gaming enthusiasts, offering a seamless experience to explore, discover, and track their favorite games.

 ## Features
 - **Responsive Design**: Optimized for both desktop and mobile devices.